 In the description of the phonemic system of English we use articulatory terms in the main, which are more understandable and important for practical use than the acoustic terms.
-As to the terminology of distinctive features, used in the dichotomic classification such terms are often called mixed as articulatory, accustic and even musical terms are used.
-For example, V0the terms calic - non-vocalic, oral - nasal, voiceless - voiced, tense - lax are articulatory terms; compact - diffuse, grave - acute are acoustic terms; the terms flat and sharp plain are borrowed from the theory of music.
+As to the terminology used in the dichotomic classification of distinctive features, such terms are often called mixed as articulatory, acoustic and even musical terms are used.
+For example, the terms vocalic - non-vocalic, oral - nasal, voiceless - voiced, tense - lax are articulatory terms; compact - diffuse, grave - acute are acoustic terms; the terms flat sharp and plain are borrowed from the theory of music.
 Besides, some of them, particularly grave - acute are used to distinguish the different types of word stress and the term plain does not mean anything in this case.
 This type of terminology, which is used in other science as well and has two or more meanings, is not suitable in the phonemic description.

-Peutinent to this, analysis of English phonemes in made in the following way:
+Peutinent to this, analysis of English phonemes is made in the following way:

-1) the phonetic (articulatory and acoustic) classification;

-2) the phonemic classification which makes clear the distinction between phonemes and their allophonic variations;

-3) the distribution of phonemes and some sound clusters.
+- 1) the phonetic (articulatory and acoustic) classification; - 2) the phonemic classification which makes clear the distinction between phonemes and their allophonic variations; - 3) the distribution of phonemes and some sound clusters.
 More often we compare the phonemic systems of English and Uzbek.